-Sec 1.
-A legal pitch shall conform to the following:

-- A. Prior to the pitch, the pitcher shall have both feet in contact with the pitcher's plate.
-Part of the pivot foot must be on top of the pitcher's plate.
-Both feet must be within the 24-inch length of the pitcher's plate.
-The hands must be apart. - The pitcher may not take the pitching position on the pitcher's plate without possession of the ball, and the pitcher may not simulate pitching with or without the ball when near the pitcher's plate. - B. Preliminary to pitching, the pitcher must take a position with the ball in the glove or pitching hand, with the hands separated. - C. While in this position, the pitcher shall take (or simulate taking) a signal from the catcher. - D. After completing "C" above, the pitcher shall bring the hands together in front of the body for not more than 10 seconds before releasing the ball.
-The hands may be motionless or moving. - NOTE: Before the pitch starts, the pitcher may remove them self from the pitching position by stepping back from the pitcher's plate with both feet (either foot may be removed first) or by requesting time.
+- Sec 1.
+A legal pitch shall conform to the following: - A. Prior to the pitch, the pitcher shall take a position with their pivot foot in contact with the pitcher's plate and their non-pivot foot in contact with or behind the pitcher's plate.
+Both feet must be on the ground within or partially within the 24-inch length of the pitcher's plate.
+The hands must be apart.
+The pitcher may not take the pitching position on the pitcher's plate without possession of the ball, and the pitcher may not simulate pitching with or without the ball when near the pitcher's plate.

+- B. Preliminary to pitching, the pitcher must take a position with the ball in the glove or pitching hand, with the hands separated. - C. While in this position, the pitcher shall take (or simulate taking) a signal from the catcher. - D. After completing "C" above, the pitcher shall bring the hands together in front of the body for not more than 10 seconds before releasing the ball.
+The hands may be motionless or moving.

-E. The Pitch:
+NOTE: Before the pitch starts, the pitcher may remove them self from the pitching position by stepping back from the pitcher's plate with both feet (either foot may be removed first) or by requesting time.

+- E. The Pitch: - 1.
+The pitch begins and cannot be discontinued when the hands are separated once they have been placed together. - 2.
+Any step back with the non-pivot foot must begin before the start of the pitch (6.1.E.1).
+Once the pitch has started (the hands separate), the pitcher shall take not more than one step which must be forward, toward the batter and simultaneous with the delivery.

+EXCEPTION: When removing self from the pitcher's position (6.1.D NOTE)

-- 1. The pitch begins and cannot be discontinued when one hand is taken off the ball or the pitcher makes any motion that is part of the windup after the hands have been brought together. - 2.
-During the delivery, the pitcher shall take exactly one forward step toward home plate and land within or partially within the 24-inch length of the pitcher's plate. - No step backward is allowed. - 3.
-The pivot foot may remain in contact with or may push off and drag away from the pitching plate prior to the front foot touching the ground, as long as the pivot foot remains in contact with the ground.
-Pushing off with the pivot foot from a place other than the pitcher's plate is illegal. - NOTE 1: It is not a step if the pitcher slides their foot in any direction on the pitcher's plate, provided contact is maintained. - NOTE 2: Techniques such as the "crow hop" and "the leap" are illegal.
+NOTE: "Toward" is interpreted as within or partially within the 24-inch length of the pitcher's plate.

+3. The pivot foot may remain in contact with or may push off and drag away from the pitching plate prior to the front foot touching the ground, as long as the pivot foot remains in contact with the ground.
+Pushing off with the pivot foot from a place other than the pitcher's plate is illegal.

+NOTE 1: It is not a step if the pitcher slides their foot in any direction on the pitcher's plate, provided contact is maintained.

+NOTE 2: Techniques such as the "crow hop" and "the leap" are illegal.